c6o/docs/docs/guides/troubleshooting.md

 ## Stuck _Waiting_ for DNS

-The Codezero _SpaceAgent_ service will fail to start if it is unable to obtain the DNS address of the cluster.
+The Codezero _Space Agent_ service will fail to start if it is unable to obtain the DNS address of the cluster.
 Sometimes, the Kubernetes retry logic will time out before the ingress is ready.
-In this case, you may have to restart the _SpaceAgent_ service.
-To do so, simply restart the _SpaceAgent_ pod:
+In this case, you may have to restart the _Space Agent_ service.
+To do so, simply restart the _Space Agent_ pod:

 ```bash
 kubectl rollout restart deployment spaceagent -n codezero